 - The war against kidnapping has been intensified in Oyo state

-- This is as the operatives of the OPC arrested notorious kidnapper and Fulani warlord in the Ibarapa axis
+- This is as the operatives of the OPC arrested 4 suspected kidnappers in the Ibarapa axis

-The group under the supervision of the Oyo state coordinator, comrade Rotimi Olumo, also made huge progress with the arrest of the second in command Wakilu, Isiaka Muhammadu was also arrested.
+The group under the supervision of the Oyo state coordinator, comrade Rotimi Olumo, also made huge progress with the arrest of the second in command to the dreaded kidnapper, Wakilu, Isiaka Muhammadu was also arrested.

 According to a statement obtained by Legit.ng, the arrest was made around 1;00 pm when the OPC was on a search mission for the dreaded Wakilu that had been terrorising the entire Ibarapa area.